|

 "Doing it now," he said.
 "Hush a minute.
 I have to concentrate."

-He put his hands on Vahle's head, either side of his face and gently reached
+He put his hands either side of Vahle’s head and gently reached

 into his mind and body.
 The drug had almost dissipated now.
 But where